Predicting Distributions of Physical Activity Profiles in the NHANES Database Using a Partially Linear Fr\'echet Single Index Model: Discussion

 \section{Discussion}

-The core contribution of this paper is to propose a new Partially Linear Fr\'echet Single Index regression model to analyze responses of distributional functional nature.
-Importantly, the new methods have been implemented to analyze the physical activity data from NHANES 2011-2014 that follow a complex survey design.
-We incorporate survey weights within the new Partially Linear Fr\'echet single index algorithm to handle the weighted squared loss function according to the sampling mechanism induced by the estimator Horvitz-Thompson \cite{kish1965survey}.
+The main contribution of this paper is to propose a new PL-FSI regression model to analyze responses of a distributional functional nature.
+The new methods have been implemented to analyze the physical activity data from the NHANES database 2011-2014, for participants aged $20 -80$ and in BMI range $18.5 -40$.
+The NHANES survey weights were incorporated into the PL-FSI algorithm using the sampling mechanism of the Horvitz-Thompson type estimator \cite{kish1965survey} to construct a weighted least squares criterion to estimate the model parameters.

-The applications of the new methods in the NHANES dataset in individuals between 20-80 years old drive new findings in the physical activity literature that we summarized below: